dh-epfl-students/student-project-howtos/README.md

 ### How to work with Python on a cluster node - how to use a Python environment

-- create a **local** python environment using conda, virtualenv or pipenv.
+- create a **local** Python environment using conda, virtualenv or pipenv.
 - **Note**: Before creating environments, you need to create a $USER folder on `/scratch/students/$USER` (`mkdir /scratch/students/$USER` and replace `$USER` with your username).
-Alternatively use `/scratch/$USER/` (`mkdir /scratch/$USER`) if you have the folder permission.
+Alternatively, use `/scratch/$USER/` (`mkdir /scratch/$USER`) if you have the folder permission.
-- to easily code locally and run things remotely, configure your IDE to save your code on the remote server as you code (e.g. with [PyCharm](https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html), [Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh-tutorial)).
+- to easily code locally and run things remotely, configure your IDE to save your code on the remote server as you code (e.g. [PyCharm](https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html), [Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh-tutorial)).

 #### conda